 Whether you’re in the market for an exquisite gift or a funky souvenir, the shops lining Baldwin Avenue are bound to thrill.

-Get lost in Collections, a stylish boutique that sells everything from luxe cashmere sweaters to hip home décor.
+Get lost at the stylish boutiques that sells everything from luxe cashmere sweaters to hip home décor.
 Monarch Collective is the best of the best!
 Little Tibet sparkles just around the way, where acclaimed artisan Jacques Perreault showcases semi-precious stones and rare, eye-catching jewelry.
 Volcano Spice Company, a gourmet spice shop helmed by Melbourne, Florida native and celebrated cook “Chef Kev,” takes good ole’ sauces and rubs and gives them an exotic, inspired kick (think: lilikoi spicy table sauce and Jawaiian-style blazing hot seasoning).
 And no trip to Makawao is complete without checking out the galleries that shine on its main street, from homegrown Maui Hands—which exhibits an eclectic array of pieces by local artists—to Viewpoints Gallery, an airy venue that features landscapes near and far.
 Definitely stop by Hot Island Glass to watch Chris Richards create glass masterpieces.

 Makawao Forest Reserve